 - Formation of Hospitality Committee–a group of students who reflect on issues of hospitality and how our community can improve.
 This “Hospitality Brigade” met a number of times during the year to prepare care packages to students during finals.

 G. Study Breaks

-- Partnering with the Hillel Foundation and the University Chaplain’s office, the chaplain helped to establish a study lounge in the chapel for students to use during finals.
+- Partnering with the Hillel Foundation and the University Chaplain’s office, I helped to establish a study lounge in the chapel for students to use during finals.
 It was stocked with snacks and other refreshments.
 (30+)

 H. Promotion and Marketing

-- A dynamic and new marketing campaign utilizing minimalist ads and snarky messages has been extremely successful in branding the community, raising the profile of the ministry, and in reaching out to students.
-Community members are constantly being told by members of the broader community how much they like our signs.
-They have been very effective in communicating the United Methodist community as a community of openness, inclusiveness, love, and grace.
-(Some samples are attached).
+- We have continued with the dynamic marketing campaign utilizing minimalist ads and snarky messages from 2008-2009 that has been extremely successful in branding the community, raising the profile of the ministry, and in reaching out to students.

 - Placement of ads in electronic newsletters, chalking on quad, quartersheet mailings to campus mailboxes.

-- The campus ministry maintain a presence on Facebook and other online media.
+- The campus ministry maintains a presence on Facebook and other online media.

 I. Participation in Interfaith Events

 - Participation in Interfaith Month and Interfaith Fortnight with open services designed to be accessible to visitors.